2011 Egyptian revolution: Results

 Army forces around the Egyptian Museum.

 On 29 January, Mubarak indicated that he would change the government because, despite the crossing of a "point of no return", national stability and law and order must prevail.
 He asked the government, formed only months ago, to step down and promised that a new government would be formed.
 Mubarak appointed Omar Suleiman, head of Egyptian Intelligence, vice president and Ahmed Shafik prime minister.
 On 1 February, he said he would stay in office until the next election in September, and then leave.
 Mubarak promised political reform, but made no offer to resign.

 The Muslim Brotherhood joined the revolution on 30 January, calling on the military to intervene and all opposition groups to unite against Mubarak.
 It joined other opposition groups in electing Mohamed el Baradei to lead an interim government.

 Many of the Al-Azhar imams joined protesters throughout the country on 30 January.
 Christian leaders asked their congregations not to participate in the demonstrations, although a number of young Christian activists joined protests led by New Wafd Party member Raymond Lakah.

 On 31 January, Mubarak swore in his new cabinet in the hope that the unrest would fade.
-Protesters in Tahrir Square continued demanding his ouster, since a vice-president and prime minister were already appointed.
+Protesters in Tahrir Square continued demanding his ousting since a vice-president and prime minister were already appointed.
 He told the new government to preserve subsidies, control inflation and provide more jobs.

 On 1 February, Mubarak said that although his candidacy had been announced by high-ranking members of his National Democratic Party, he never intended to run for reelection in September.
 He asked parliament for reforms:

 According to my constitutional powers, I call on parliament in both its houses to discuss amending article 76 and 77 of the constitution concerning the conditions on running for presidency of the republic and it sets specific a period for the presidential term.
 In order for the current parliament in both houses to be able to discuss these constitutional amendments and the legislative amendments linked to it for laws that complement the constitution and to ensure the participation of all the political forces in these discussions, I demand parliament to adhere to the word of the judiciary and its verdicts concerning the latest cases which have been legally challenged.